ZephanCarmody/zbirthdaylist/README.md

 •Added months til birthday

 --Version 1.30001 Feb.
 12th--
-•The name has been changed to Zephan's Birthday List 2017!
+•The name has been changed to Zephan's Birthday List 2017 BETA!
 •Minor updates coming soon :)
 •Discontuined Word Online due to low activity
 -Sorry for any inconvience this may have caused